 Disney World Animal Kingdom Two Day Touring Plan

 Animal Kingdom is Walt Disney World’s newest park.
 Part zoo, part theme park, Animal Kingdom is truly one of a kind.
 The park is often maligned as a half-day “waste of money,” primarily by those who do not understand the history of Animal Kingdom.
-Low on thrill rides, but heavy on thrills of another kind, Animal Kingdom is actually the largest of the Walt Disney World theme parks in area.
+Low on thrill rides, but heavy on thrills of another kind, Animal Kingdom is actually the largest of the Disney theme parks you will visit when you book your Disney World vacation packages.
 Those who understand the park and are open to the adventure often claim that they could spend weeks in Animal Kingdom without seeing and doing everything.
 Nonetheless, two days will allow you plenty of time to enjoy the major attractions as well as spending some time enjoying the smaller details that make Animal Kingdom such a special and wonderful place.

 Day One – The Major Attractions